wongjiahau/Pineapple/docs/Features/020-Variables.md

 # Variables

-To create a variable, you need to use the `let` keyword:
+To create a variable, you need to use the `#!pine let` keyword:

 ```pine
 let myVariable = "Hello World!"
 ```

+!!! info "Note"
+    Every variable in Pineapple must start with ==lowercase letter== and cannot contain any spaces.
+    The following are invalid variable names:

+    ```pine
+    let Message = "Yo" // Invalid, cannot start with uppercase letter

+    let my name = "Wong" // Invalid, cannot contain spaces
+    ```

+---

 ## Type inference